mmenestret/jdegoes.github.io/_posts/2019-02-26-zio-environment.md

 }
 {% endhighlight %}

-Worse still, it is trivial to write a helper method that can embed _any_ effect into any `Applicative`:
+Worse still, it is trivial to write a helper method that can embed _any_ effect into any `Applicative`, even an `Applicative` with a strict (non-lazy) version of `point`:

 {% highlight scala %}
 def effect[F[_]: Applicative](a: => A): F[A] =
   Applicative[F].point(()).map(_ => a)
 {% endhighlight %}

+The `effect` helper method itself violates neither Scalazzi (the pure functional subset of Scala), nor any `Applicative` laws.

-We may not use this helper method to further contaminate the original definition of `innocent`:
+We may use this helper method to further contaminate the original definition of `innocent`:

 {% highlight scala %}
 def innocent[F[_]: Monad]: F[Unit] = {